Research and Scholarship Policy

-Faculty Research and Scholarship Allocations
+Faculty Research and Scholarship Workload Allocations

 Faculty Conference Travel Funding

-Permanent faculty members of .5 FTE or more are eligible to apply and priority will be given to faculty with demonstrated potential or a track record in high quality research publication.
+Permanent faculty members of 0.5 FTE or more are eligible to apply and priority will be given to faculty with demonstrated potential or a track record in high quality research publication.
 Note that there is a separate process for PhD students.

 Research Incentives Allocation

 Research incentives will be allocated to high quality research only, within the parameters of available funds.
 The funds awarded as research incentives may only be used by the recipient for high quality research- related expenses, such as purchasing software for research, research-related travel, or employing assistance for research-related tasks (such as transcribing, data entry, etc.).
-As such the funds are retained by the College, as an allocated amount for the recipient, until the recipient submits the necessary receipts or other appropriate evidence to be reimbursed for such research-related expenses.
+As such the funds are retained by AC, as an allocated amount for the recipient, until the recipient submits the necessary receipts or other appropriate evidence to be reimbursed for such research-related expenses.
 Research incentives should be spent in the budgeted year they are awarded unless there are special circumstances.